AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Updated :ref:`scenarioGroundLocationImaging` to properly save off the ground location information for Vizard
 - Added a new helper function to convert C arrays to ``Eigen::MRPd`` and vice-versa inside ``avsEigenSupport``.
+- Created :ref:`PIDcontroller1D` to compute the commanded torque to :ref:`spinningBodyStateEffector` using a propotional-integral-derivative controller.

 Version 2.1.5 (Dec.
 13, 2022)